Last updated: January 14, 2023.

-In the US, it costs $0.009 (just under 1 cent) to boil a typical electric kettle.
+In the US, it costs just over $0.01 to boil a typical electric kettle, on average.

 Over 90% of people in the UK use a kettle every day.
 A whopping 40% use a kettle 5 times or more, per day!

 So at 5 times per day, let’s take a look at how much it costs per month to boil an electric kettle in the US and UK.

 Electric kettle running costs per month